 EISF members enjoy access to a network of security risk management-conscious organisations working in the humanitarian sector.
-With an active membership of 90 NGOs, there are numerous opportunities to get involved and engage with others.
+With an active membership of more than 100 NGOs, there are numerous opportunities to get involved and engage with others.
 Members meet and network at biannual EISF Forum meetings and frequent workshops, as well as exchanging information on contextual or policy issues virtually through teleconferences and via e-mail.

 View the full directory of EISF members.

 Types of Membership and Membership Criteria

 EISF has two types of Membership: Full and Associate.

 Full membership is open to organisations meeting the following criteria:

 - Manage, and are responsible for, staff and significant humanitarian programme activities in several countries;

 - Are committed to the Code of Conduct of the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief;

 - Have a security focal point who can represent them within EISF;